-For the ESOL or Reading Specialist endorsement, the program is 12 credits.
+For the ESOL the program is 12 credits.

-For those who already hold teaching licenses, we offer a Reading Specialist Endorsement and an ESOL Endorsement.
-Either of these may be taken during the MAT program, although specialized programs such as these will be more than the 36 credits.
+For those who already hold teaching licenses, we offer an ESOL Endorsement.
+This may be taken during the MAT program, although specialized programs such as this will be more than the 36 credits.